Greenfield-project-team-Io/questionsQueue/README.md

 # Question Queue

-A web application for students to submit questions to be answered during a later lecture.
-Questions can optionally include code snippets or tags.
+A web application that was build for students to submit questions to be answered during a later lecture and TownHall meetings.
+Questions can optionally include code snippets or tags that is geared towards technical questions.
+The application also features social interaction for other students to up-vote on a specific question.
+Authentication works with GitHub, but all users must be approved by an admin before having access to the app.
+This web application was Built using React, Node, and MongoDB

 ## Table of Contents